Keith Cate, who began working at WFLA-TV in January 2000, serves as the co-anchor of News Channel-8 at 5, 5:30, 6 & 11.

 Cate has also received four Edward R. Murrow Awards, numerous Associated Press Awards and several other professional honors during his reporting career that began in 1985.

 Cate is a graduate of East Tennessee State University with a bachelor's degree in Broadcast Communication.
-He and his wife Paula have three grown children and four grandchildren.
+He currently serves on the board of directors of Feeding America Tampa Bay.
+He and his wife Paula have three grown children and six grandchildren.

 200 South Parker Street, Tampa, FL 33606